jeongeonp/jeongeonp.github.io/index.md

 </p>

 <p>

-I am interested in supporting people to <b>effectively navigate, comprehend, and utilize information</b> in various tasks and contexts.
+I am interested in supporting people to <b>effectively navigate, comprehend, and utilize information</b> in tasks and contexts that requires <b>complex information or opinions</b>.
 To do so, I design and build interactive systems that leverage large-scale crowdsourced information and AI techniques. </p> <p>
 These days, I am particularly interested in the following keywords: conversational user interface (CUI), large-language model (LLM), conversational agents, and decision-making support.

 </p>